 9 financial tips for developing healthy financial habits

 Each financial decision you make reinforces a habit.
 With help on how to get ahead financially you can build good money habits.
-Our friends at the Davidson Institute, Westpac’s financial education specialists, cover 9 good money habits that may help you improve your financial responsibility and to get ahead.
+In this article, we will cover 9 good money habits that may help you improve your financial responsibility and to get ahead.

 With the right effort it's in your power to develop good financial habits.
 When you have your finances under control, your financial health improves, and you can increase the likelihood of achieving your dreams and goals.
 Here are some tips you can start with today.